 More Painted Pumpkin Ideas

 I want to share some similar content to give you some more pumpkin inspiration.
-I love all of these as fall or Halloween decorations.
-These are great alternatives to traditional Halloween pumpkins and you’ll have all the trick or treaters smiling this season.
+I love all these as fall or Halloween decorations.
+These are great alternatives to traditional Halloween pumpkins and you’ll have all the trick-or-treaters smiling this season.
 They are all easy pumpkin painting ideas that anyone could pull off.

 I thought these marbled pumpkins looked really cool.
 I’ve done something similar with Easter eggs.
 To get the marble effect you get to use a super interesting technique where you dip pumpkins in something kind of surprising.
 This would be a fun project to include the kids in.
 I’d love to try it on black pumpkins as well to create a galaxy pumpkin look!
 That would be super easy to do by using black spray paint before you marble the pumpkins.
 I bet that would turn out awesome!

 Lastly, this painted pumpkin idea was too clever not to share.
 Beach ball-inspired painted pumpkins!
 If I ever live in a true beach house I’ll be using this idea again and again.